Respect Life Month

 Since 1994, the Diocese of Orange has been collecting funds to support local Respect Life shelters, clinics, and centers that give immediate and long-term care to Orange County women, men, and families in crisis.
 This collection is one substantial way that our diocese promotes a culture of life in our community.
 These donations also serve as an opportunity for parishioners to participate in formation around life issues and practical efforts to help our neighbors affected by threats to the life and dignity of the human person.
 To view more information, click here.

-In 2018, the Diocese of Orange spearheaded the first local conference of its kind as part of the larger statewide Whole Person Care Initiative, a collaborative project of the California Catholic Conference and the Alliance of Catholic Health Care.
+In 2018, the Diocese of Orange spearheaded the first local conference of its kind as part of the larger statewide Caring for the Whole Person Initiative, a collaborative project of the California Catholic Conference and the Alliance of Catholic Health Care.
 This day- long summit was open to professional care providers, community health leaders, parish volunteers, and clergy.
 Speakers included Ira Byock, MD, Megory Anderson, PhD. and Most Rev. Kevin Vann, Bishop of Orange.
 To view a few recordings and material presented on this day, please click here.

-As a continuation of the Whole Person Care Initiative, our Diocese of Orange has been hosting the following event at various parishes: Care, Prepare, Connect.
+As a continuation of the Caring for the Whole Person Initiative, our Diocese of Orange has been hosting the following event at various parishes: Care, Prepare, Connect.
 The event consists of a showing of a brief but powerful film called End Game, a panel discussion that address’s questions about suffering and end of life ethics, accessing quality care, discussions about Advance Care Planning, and accompaniment and caring pastorally in our parish communities.
 The event models conversations about care and helping every person to know that they are loved, wanted, and worthy through the end of life’s journey.
 To view more about this event and who we partner with, please click here.
-To host this event at your parish, please reach out to Alejandra Luna at email@example.com.
+To host this event at your parish, please reach out to Alejandra Luna at firstname.lastname@example.org.

 The following list of parishes have hosted a Care, Prepare, and Connect: